master-q/masterq-docs/presentations/20111126_debian-loves-haskell/20111126_debian-loves-haskell.md

 ![background](turtle.png)

 * http://carettah.masterq.net/
-* made with Haskell
+* Made with Haskell
 * A clone of http://rabbit-shockers.org/

-* Now you see Carettah's presentation!
+This presentation was done

+using Carettah!

-* Can "apt-get install carettah" on sid.
+You can "apt-get install carettah" on sid.